SignalR/sample-WithAutomaticReconnect/readme.md

+We are no longer taking changes to this repository.
+It exists as an archived reference only.

 # SignalR Automatic Reconnection Demo

 This demo provides   easy way to show the new `withAutomaticReconnect`, `onreconnected`, and `onreconnecting` functionality resident in the 3.0 preview 6 release.
 Here are the steps to run the demo: